FedericoDiMarzo/GravityDrumMachine/README.md

     * There are two views in this drum machine, the first called **Galaxy view** which has a standard -*sequencer fashioned*- architecture.
 Inside the **Galaxy view** there will be one or more systems (*e.g. three for a 3/4 galaxy, one for every step of the sequence*), and all of them will be accessible via the **System view**.
 Inside the **System view** gravity motion happens.
 Systems get triggered, starting and ending their sounds and motions, by the **metronome**.

 * ### Limits and future features
-   Along with the physical impossibility of subdividing time under certain orders, the "**tone.js**" library we used does not support infinite time subdivision.
+   Along with the physical impossibility of subdividing time under certain orders, the "**tone.js**" library we used does not support infinitely dense time subdivision.
 Supporting polyrhythms leads to frequencies of the order from *pow(2,n)* to *pow(n,n)*, n being how many prime numbers are divisors of at least one denominator, which tone magnifies 127 times by the "**tone.js**" library object used to handle tempo.
 Frequencies can become very high especially when metric measure subdivisions (*i.e. denominator of metric signatures*) **are (or are divided by) lots of different prime numbers**, leading to very small time subdivisions and possible errors.

   Balls can now be created only with zero-velocity and will be able to generate only percussive sounds.
 However, we are currently focused on developing a way for the user to put non-zero initial velocity balls whith sub-options of orbiting or colliding in the systems, along with adding synth sounds, the possibility of automating according to ball motion, doppler-effect features and the possibility of filtering with orbiting filters.